-- Wooden floors also give a tough, natural forest-like feel to your utility room, and signifies hard-work amidst nature.
+- Wooden floors also give a tough, natural forest-like feel to your utility room, and signify hard work amidst nature.
 This way, you could feel one with nature.
 However, this is just one option.
 You could do whatever you feel like doing!

 - So, you could create a natural environment as well with the choice of colours or materials in your utility room

 5. Have a combination of open and concealed spaces